To content

 Ein orangener, stilisierter Phönix über einen grünen Schriftzug PHOENIX

+The different intervention modules are based on established concepts, such as the promotion of the perceived relevance of physics, employing positive role models, and conceptions of the nature of science.
 By closely cooperating with our project partners at the Martin Luther University Halle-Wittenberg and the University of Regensburg, complementary perspectives stemming from both psychology and the didactics of physics will equally be considered and integrated in the development, implementation, and evaluation of the intervention.

 Lead researcher at IFS